The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Empirical Results

-We also compared our algorithm's performance to that of adaptive pacing.
-We apply adaptive pacing in accordance with the algorithm used to show it's theoretical properties \citep{balseiro2017learning}.
-We begin by bidding our value while learning to be more selective over time, and use the recommended step size (that is, $\mu_0 = 0$ and $\epsilon = \frac{1}{\sqrt{1,000,000}}$).
-For each strategy, we record the percentage of the optimal bundle's eKPI that was recovered, as well as the performance ratio (defined as the value of Algorithm 1 to that of adaptive pacing).
-The results are recorded in Table \ref{table: adaptivepacing}.
-The comparison is interesting.
-For advertisers with a large budget fraction of $\frac{1}{2}$ (enough to afford half the ads they are interested in), we see that adaptive pacing performs almost perfectly.
+The results are interesting.
+For advertisers with a large budget fraction of $\frac{1}{2}$ (enough to afford half the ads they are interested in), we see that adaptive pacing performs almost perfectly, which in fact validates our parameter tuning for their algorithm.
 In contrast, though, we see that the performance of adaptive pacing degrades significantly as advertisers become more selective.
-At budget of $\frac{1}{16}$, which represents a much more common level of selectivity among bidders in reality, adaptive pacing incurs significant performance degradation.
-This makes sense intuitively for selective bidders, as adaptive pacing's dual parameter search not only takes longer to converge to the optimal, and then oscillates more significantly around the optimal because of the step direction imbalance.
-For example when the budget fraction is $\frac{1}{16}$, the algorithm buys roughly that fraction of impressions, so about $\frac{15}{16}$ ad arrivals are not purchased and lead the algorithm to become slightly less selective, while $\frac{1}{16}$ are purchased and lead the algorithm to become significantly more selective.
+At budget of $\frac{1}{16}$, which represents a common level of selectivity among bidders in reality, adaptive pacing incurs significant performance degradation.
+This makes sense intuitively for selective bidders, as adaptive pacing's dual parameter search takes longer to converge to the optimum, and then oscillates more significantly around the optimum because of the step direction imbalance.
+At this budget fraction of $\frac{1}{16}$, the algorithm buys roughly that fraction of impressions, so about $\frac{15}{16}$ ad arrivals are not purchased and lead the algorithm to become slightly less selective, while $\frac{1}{16}$ are purchased and lead the algorithm to become significantly more selective.
 In contrast when the budget fraction is $\frac{1}{2}$, this search is much more balanced and has less variance.
-In comparison, Algorithm 1 does not have these downsides, and outperforms adaptive pacing by $25.9\%$ on average when the budget fraction is $\frac{1}{16}$.
-Thus algorithm 1 could have a significant practical impact for bidders in practice, where they typically only have a budget large enough to purchase a small fraction of the ad impressions they might be interested in.
+In comparison, Algorithm \ref{alg:OSLA} does not have these downsides, and outperforms adaptive pacing by $25.9\%$ on average when the budget fraction is $\frac{1}{16}$.
+Thus Algorithm \ref{alg:OSLA} could have a significant practical impact for bidders in practice, where they typically only have a budget large enough to purchase a small fraction of the ad impressions they might be interested in.